riceissa/nginx-mediawiki/README.md

 ## Interwiki links

+**NOTE**: Newer versions of MediaWiki come with the [Interwiki extension](https://www.mediawiki.org/wiki/Extension:Interwiki).
+You will need to add two lines to `LocalSettings.php` after which you can add interwiki links from Special:Interwiki/add.
+Alternatively use the database instructions below.

 You will need to log in to the database for this.

 The [example on the MediaWiki documentation](https://www.mediawiki.org/wiki/Manual:Interwiki#Single_line)